15 ways to improve your TOEFL® score

 12. Mastery of the skills specific to the speaking Section

 While seeking to use as much time as possible, it is allowed to hesitate a while to compose yourself.
 Use only the words you are comfortable pronouncing as well as vocabulary and idioms whose meaning you’re sure of.
-At the end, sum things up with a short conclusion.
+In the end, some things up with a short conclusion.

 13. The Writing Section